CARES Act expands access to loans for small and midsize businesses

 Borrowers will need to follow compensation, stock repurchase and capital distribution restrictions outlined in section 4003(c) (3)(A)(ii) of the CARES Act, with the exception that an S corporation or other pass-through entity may make distributions to the extent reasonably required to cover its owners’ tax obligations in respect of the entity’s earnings.
 Finally, borrowers must certify eligibility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act.

 Businesses that have taken a Paycheck Protection Program loan are eligible to participate in the Main Street Lending Program.
+Paycheck Protection Program loans that are not yet forgiven are included as outstanding debt when calculating the maximum amount that can be borrowed in the Main Street Lending Program.

 How to apply: Applicants should connect directly with their lender.